GBeuneker/Inkdier/_posts/llustrations/2019-05-22-Illustration-20.md

 ---

-Skunks are legendary for their powerful spraying of predators.
-A skunk’s spray is an oily liquid produced by glands under its large tail and can reach 3 meters.
-Some species of skunk even spring into a handstand before spraying.
+Skunks are legendary for their powerful spraying of predators; a skunk’s spray is an oily liquid produced by glands under its large tail and can reach 3 meters!
+Some species of skunk even spring into a handstand before spraying!